Home > Bed + Bath > Caddies + Toiletry Bags > Laminated Toiletries Case with Wraparound Zipper

 Fusible foam provides the stability for the sides, top, and bottom; we used Pellon’s Flex Foam.
 This type of soft foam is easy to work with, provides great structure, and gives the entire case a layer of soft padding, which means you can carry glass jars and bottles with confidence.
 It also has a “memory,” so if the case get jostled inside a larger suitcase, it pops right back into its original shape.

 If you’re new to working with laminated cottons (and other sticky stuff), we have a full, step-by-step tutorial with lots of great tips and techniques.
 Take a look prior to starting this project to learn about the best needles (16 Jeans is our favorite), the best way to hold layers in place (we like using Wonder Clips), as well as stitch length, pressing tips, and more.

 We think you’ll have fun with the clever way we’ve designed the zipper installation on this project.
 We stitched it flat to the exterior of the case so you can see the whole thing.
 A hidden fold allows a clean finish on the inside and keeps it super easy to zip open and closed.
 The ends are finished with laminate tabs and secured into the back seam, forming the hinge that allows the top to fully open.

 Our case finishes approximately square, although with its rounded corners, we prefer to call it a square-ish oval: 7” high x 7” wide x 7” deep.

 - Ultra Glide foot or similar Teflon® style foot; optional but very helpful for sewing on the right side of the cotton laminate

-- We also used the built-in AcuFeed™ Flex fabric feeding system on our Janome Skyline S7 for several of the construction steps; if you have this system or similar, it’s another good option, as is a standard Walking or Even Feed foot.
+- We also used the built-in AcuFeed™ Flex fabric feeding system on our Janome Skyline S7 for several of the construction steps; if you don’t have this system or similar, another good option is a standard Walking or Even Feed foot.